25 Minutes… really ?

 Workouts at Essential Exercise are performed using Medx Exercise equipment.
 This equipment provides a precise and uniform loading of the muscles to make each exercise very safe and efficient.

-These machines have been designed to provide resistance at a low level of friction to reduce the impact forces.
-This medical grade equipment used at a slow speed all but eliminates the chance of injury.
+These machines have been designed to provide resistance at a low level of friction which accomodates the very slow speed of motion that we use during exercise.
+The combination of balanced resistance moved at a slow speed of motion all but eliminates the chance of injury.

 What about losing weight ?